 George P. Shultz

-George Pratt Shultz has had a distinguished career in government, in academia, and in the world of business.
-He is one of two individuals who have held four different federal cabinet posts; he has taught at three of this country’s great universities; and for eight years he was president of a major engineering and construction company.
+Shultz was the Thomas W. and Susan B. Ford Distinguished Fellow at the Hoover Institution.
+He had a distinguished career in government, in academia, and in the world of business.
+Shultz was one of two individuals who have held four different federal cabinet posts; he taught at three of this country’s great universities; and for eight years he was president of a major engineering and construction company.

 Shultz was born in New York City on December 13, 1920, and grew up in Englewood, New Jersey.
 He attended Princeton University, graduating in 1942 with a BA in economics.
 Shortly after graduation, he enlisted in the US Marine Corps and served through 1945.
 He then resumed his studies, this time at the Massachusetts Institute of Technology (MIT), where he earned a PhD in industrial economics in 1949.
 From 1948 to 1957 he taught at MIT, taking a leave of absence in 1955 to serve as a senior staff economist on President Eisenhower’s Council of Economic Advisers.